skooter500/GE1-2022-2023/assignmentreadme.md

 # How it works

 How the project works is, the player can interact with each one of the two heads, one at a time.
+The player can witness the head they have chosen speak with their mouths moving, and hear them make unique sounds as the dialogue continues.
+After the conversation with the first selected head is over, the player can either choose to select the other head for another new conversation, or reselect the first head to restart the first conversation.

 # List of classes/assets in the project